RoiShabi/cpu-perf-docs/atomics.md

 }
 ```

-This code results unexpected behaviour.
+This code results unexpected behavior.
 That is, because of two reasons:
 1. The access of `global_counter` in the the while loop -> The expectation of `global_counter` to be the same from the loop to the incrementation line
 2. The line `++global_counter` -> It is translated to 3 instruction - load, add, store